Zram and zswap: which memory compression fits your homelab

 Proxmox and KVM guests

 On the Proxmox host itself, zswap with zsmalloc and zstd is sensible if you have NVMe backing.
-For individual KVM guests, set swappiness per-VM by writing to /proc/sys/vm/swappiness at guest boot, or drop a file in /etc/sysctl.d/ inside the guest:
+For individual KVM guests, set swappiness per VM by writing to /proc/sys/vm/swappiness at guest boot, or drop a file in /etc/sysctl.d/ inside the guest:

 vm.swappiness = 100

 Size zram inside the guest relative to the guest’s allocated vRAM, not the host’s physical RAM.
-A guest with 1 GB vRAM and a 2 GB zram device and no disk swap is a clean, low-latency configuration for light workloads.
+A guest with 1 GB vRAM and a 2 GB zram device and no disk swap is a clean, low-latency setup for light workloads.

 Checking what is actually happening